jtl-software/connector-documentation/book/application.rst

 Subscribers (I/O data manipulations)
 ------------------------------------

-We are using some data manipulators to change the input and output data in the :doc:`core </glossary/core>`.
+We are using some data manipulators to change the input and output data in the :doc:`Core</glossary/core>`.
 In this case the data manipulations are related to the de-/serialization of JSON requests and responses.

 .. note::